 The senior author of the study, Dr. Josbert Keller, a gastroenterologist at the Hagaziekenhuis hospital in The Hague, was inspired to conduct the research after performing the transplant for a number of people, with a stunning success rate.

-“After the first four or five patients, we started thinking, ‘We can’t go on doing this kind of obscure treatment without evidence,’” Keller said.
+“After the first four or five patients, we started thinking, ‘We can’t go on doing this kind of obscure treatment without evidence,’” Keller told The New York Times.
 “Everybody is laughing about it.”

 The researchers had intended to continue the study with more people, but determined that the success was so great that it would be unethical to continue allowing the antibiotic groups to suffer.
 It’s assumed that the treatment works by restoring the gut’s normal system of bacteria.